 By carefully controlling layer thickness and colour and combining that with a beautiful piece of Finnish maple with just a touch of moisture in it, a unique, organic, very ice-like object could be created.
 The iciness is where Talvi ("winter" in Finnish) gets its name.

-A touch of machinery
+A touch of technology

 The wood was carved out with a CNC milling machine and fitted with self-built power LED drivers, controlled by an Adafruit Pro Trinket.
 A steel backplate that cools down the LEDs also doubles as a touch sensor, adding the final piece of magic to the mysterious cube that can glow in different shades of white.